 In February 2021, the Partnership issued \$1.0 billion of 4% Senior Notes due 2032, resulting in net proceeds of approximately \$991 million.
-A portion of the net proceeds from the issuance were used to fund the concurrent cash tender offer (the "February Tender Offer") and subsequent redemption payment for the Partnership's 51⁄2% Senior Notes due 2025 (the "51⁄2% Notes"), with the remainder used for repayment of borrowings under the Partnership's senior secured revolving credit facility (the "TRP Revolver") and our senior secured revolving credit facility (the "TRC Revolver").
-As a result of the February Tender Offer and the subsequent redemption of the 51⁄2% Notes, we recorded a loss due to debt extinguishment of \$14.9 million comprised of \$12.5 million of premiums paid and a write-off of \$2.4 million of debt issuance costs.
+A portion of the net proceeds from the issuance were used to fund the concurrent cash tender offer (the "February Tender Offer") and subsequent redemption payment for the Partnership's 51⁄2% Senior Notes due 2025 (the "51⁄2% Notes"), with the remainder used for repayment of borrowings under the Partnership's senior secured revolving credit facility (the "TRP Revolver") and our senior secured revolving credit facility (the "TRP Revolver") and our senior secured revolving credit facility (the "TRP Revolver") and our senior secured a loss due to debt extinguishment of \$14.9 million comprised of \$12.5 million of premiums paid and a write-off of \$2.4 million of debt issuance costs.

-Additionally, Targa Pipeline Partners LP ("TPL") issued notices of redemption for all of the outstanding TPL 43⁄4% Senior Notes due 2021 and TPL 51⁄2% Senior Notes due 2023 (collectively, the "TPL Notes").
-These notes were redeemed on February 22, 2021 with available liquidity under the TRP Revolver.
+Additionally, Targa Pipeline Partners LP ("TPL") redeemed all of the outstanding TPL 43⁄4% Senior Notes due 2021 and TPL 5‰% Senior Notes due 2023 (collectively, the "TPL Notes") on February 22, 2021 with available liquidity under the TRP Revolver.
 As a result of the redemptions of the TPL Notes, we recorded a gain due to debt extinguishment of \$0.2 million.

-In April 2021, the Partnership issued a notice of redemption for all of the outstanding 41⁄4% Senior Notes due 2023 (the "41⁄4% Notes").
-The notes were redeemed on May 17, 2021 with available liquidity under the TRP Revolver.
+The Partnership redeemed all of the outstanding 41⁄4% Senior Notes due 2023 (the "41⁄4% Notes") on May 17, 2021 with available liquidity under the TRP Revolver.
 As a result of the redemption of the 41⁄4% Notes, we recorded a loss due to debt extinguishment of \$1.9 million.

 We or the Partnership may retire or purchase various series of our outstanding debt through cash purchases and/or exchanges for other debt, in open market purchases, privately negotiated transactions or otherwise.
-Such repurchases or exchanges, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
+Additionally, we may redeem all or a portion of our Series A Preferred in the future pursuant to its terms or repurchase Series A Preferred shares in privately negotiated transactions.
+Such repurchases, exchanges or redemptions, if any, will depend on prevailing market conditions, our liquidity requirements, contractual restrictions and other factors.
 The amounts involved may be material.